EnesKeremAYDIN/discord-tracker-bots/README.md

 # Cryptocurrency Price Tracker, Cryptocurrency Market Cap Tracker, Network Gas Fee Tracker Discord bots.

+# Do you like the bots listed here?
+[You can support the developer by donating!](https://ekas.link/donate) If you want to make this kind of bot for a project, contact me on my [Discord server](https://ekas.linl/dc).

 # Contents:
 * [Price Tracker Bots](https://eneskeremaydin.com.tr/discord-tracker-bots#price-trackers) (80)
   * [USD ($)](https://eneskeremaydin.com.tr/discord-tracker-bots#usd--price-trackers) (60)